AI menu assistant scanning a restaurant menu — Menu Buddy app in action

 Step 1: OCR — Reading the Menu

 When you snap a photo, the app uses optical character recognition (OCR) to extract the text.
 Modern OCR is excellent on standard printed menus but still struggles with decorative fonts, handwritten chalkboards, watermark backgrounds, and weird lighting.
-Quality apps run multiple OCR passes and reconcile the results.
+Quality apps like Menu Buddy run multiple OCR passes and reconcile the results, handling multi-column layouts and low-light restaurant conditions.

 Step 2: NLP and Culinary Knowledge

 The extracted text gets passed to a language model that understands cooking.
 It knows "saag paneer" is an Indian dish of spinach and Indian cheese, that "ponzu" sauce contains soy, that "carbonara" almost always includes egg yolk and cured pork.
-This is the difference between a translation app and an AI menu assistant — translation gives you words; the AI gives you the meaning of those words in the context of a real kitchen.
+This is what sets an AI menu assistant apart from a simple ingredient database — the AI gives you the meaning of those dishes in the context of a real kitchen.
+Menu Buddy pairs this culinary intelligence with a curated knowledge base so even dishes with vague names get properly analyzed.

 Step 3: Personalization Against Your Profile